ON THIS PAGE: You will learn about the different types of treatments doctors use for people with penile cancer. Use the menu to see other pages.

-If the cancer does return after the original treatment, it is called recurrent cancer.
-It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
+If the cancer returns after the original treatment, it is called recurrent cancer.
+It may come back in the same place, called a local recurrence, nearby, called a regional recurrence, or in another place, called a distant recurrence.
 The risk of recurrence depends on several factors, including the type of penile cancer and how much the cancer has grown and spread.

-People with recurrent cancer often experience emotions such as despair, disbelief or fear.
-Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
+People with recurrent cancer sometimes experience emotions such as despair, disbelief, or fear.
+You are encouraged to talk with your health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with cancer recurrence.

 Recovery from cancer is not always possible.
 If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.

 This diagnosis is stressful, and for some people, advanced cancer is difficult to discuss.
 It is important to have open and honest conversations with your health care team to express your feelings, preferences, and concerns so that they can provide care that is consistent with your wishes.
 The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.
 Making sure a person is physically comfortable, free from pain, and emotionally supported is extremely important.